Why do people stay in abusive relationships?

 Despite any fears you may have, it is always better to get out of an abusive relationship and escape domestic violence for yourself and your children.
 As with most things, planning can help the process go much better and be much safer.
 Here are some solid steps to follow when escaping domestic violence.

 Talk to a trusted friend or family member.
 Don’t face this again alone.

 Though many domestic violence victims often feel or may actually be isolated, however, you should try to reach out to someone you trust.
 You may be surprised and relieved to find they will listen and help you.

 2. Contact a support services worker

 An important step to escaping domestic violence is to talk about your situation with a trained support services worker or professional counselor.
-They can help you create a plan for your and your children’s safety, explain how to get a protection order (also called an AVO), how to get emergency accommodation at a women’s shelter, access longer-term social housing, and get numbers to call for free legal advice.
+They can help you create a plan for your and your children’s safety, explain how to get a protection order (also called an AVO), get emergency accommodation at a women’s shelter, and access longer-term social housing, and get numbers to call for free legal advice.
 New Jersey has extensive and first-rate services for battered and abused women.

 3. Have a safety plan

 Put simply, a safety plan is a plan of keeping you and your children safe while living with domestic and family violence and the actions you can take if there is a serious risk of harm and you need to leave in a hurry.
 Let your support network know about your safety plan and practice it with your children if you have to escape quickly.

 It’s also a good idea to have an ’emergency bag’ ready.
 This will contain such things as clothes, cash, legal documents, and other items.